capacitor-community/bluetooth-le/README.md

 ### Android

-On Android, no further steps are required to use the plugin (if you are using Capacitor 2, see [here](https://github.com/capacitor-community/bluetooth-le/blob/0.x/README.md#android)).
+On Android, no further steps are required to use the plugin.

 #### (Optional) Android 12 Bluetooth permissions